sez11a/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/13-debugging-with-an-ide.markdown

 To debug @product@ or its modules, you must first start it in debug mode.
 There are two ways to do this, depending on how you're running your @product@ server.
-If you're running your server inside Liferay @ide@, then you can simply click the button to start the server in debug mode.
-If you're running the server outside of Liferay @ide@, however, then things are a bit more complicated.
+If you're running your server inside Liferay @ide@, you can simply click the button to start the server in debug mode.
+If you're running the server outside of Liferay @ide@, however, things are a bit more complicated.
 This article shows you both ways of starting the server in debug mode.

 ## Running the Server in Liferay @ide@ [](id=running-the-server-in-liferay-ide)